Skip to content

 Yes.
 Employees are entitled to see the report before it is sent to you and they are entitled to suggest changes, but not insist on them.
 Employees can refuse to allow the Occupational Health physician to disclose their report to you, however this is rare.

-Occupational Health have recommended adjustments.
+Occupational Health has recommended adjustments.
 You are happy to make them but it will take time.
 Is this a concern?

-It is usually advisable to invite your employee to a meeting to discuss the Occupational Health report and explain what you are doing to put in place the adjustments.
-If this is going to be a longer process then you can explain to your employee why this is the case, and try to agree timescales.
-Until you put in place the adjustments, your employee may need to be signed off sick or given amended duties.
+If this will be a longer process, you can explain to your employee why this is the case and try to agree on timescales.
+Until you implement the adjustments, your employee may need to be signed off sick or given amended duties.

-What sorts of adjustments can you be expected to make?
+What sort of adjustments can you be expected to make?

 Adjustments can take three forms: